Marcus Epps (soccer): San Antonio FC

 Epps signed with USL Championship side San Antonio FC on January 22, 2021.
 Epps led San Antonio in games started, games played, and minutes played in a season that saw SAFC reach the Western Conference Finals.

 Phoenix Rising FC

 In December 2021, Epps signed a multi-year contract with Phoenix Rising FC.

 FC Tulsa

 On July 27, 2022, Epps was traded to FC Tulsa in exchange for forward JJ Williams.
+He left Tulsa at the end of their 2023 season.

+Hartford Athletic

+On December 19, 2023, Hartford Athletic announced Marcus Epps as a signing for the 2024 USL Championship Season.

+Lexington SC

+Epps joined Lexington SC on December 12, 2024, ahead of the club's first season competing in the USL Championship.